Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 According to the 2021 National Survey on Drug Use and Health, a full 0.4% of Americans over the age of 12 have reported using heroin in the last 12 months.[2]
 That comes out to roughly 1.1 million people heroin users.[3]

 Heroin is derived from morphine and is widely available on the street.
-It goes by many slang names such as “Dope,” “Smack,” and “Junk.”
-It binds to opioid receptors mu, kappa, and delta, which would normally receive naturally produced dopamine.[4]
+It goes by many slang names, such as “Dope,” “Smack,” and “Junk.”
+Heroin binds primarily to mu-opioid receptors, which are involved in the pain relief and reward pathways of the brain, not typically to receptors that directly receive dopamine.[4]
 It excites your central nervous system, which is why users experience a sensation of euphoria.

 Side Effects of Heroin